Fusion: a general framework for hierarchical tilings of $R^d$: Dynamics of fusion tilings

 The set of tilings where the origin lies in an $n$-supertile of type $i$ is the union of disjoint sets where the origin lies in a supertile of type $i$, which in turn sits in an particular way in an $N$-supertile.
 There are $M_{n,N}(i,j)$ ways for $P_n(i)$ to sit in $P_N(j)$.
 The additivity of the measure implies that $\rho_n(i) = \sum_{j = 1}^{j_N}M_{n,N}(i,j) \rho_N(j)$.
 Hence $\mu$ gives rise to a sequence of well-defined supertile frequencies.

-To see that equation (\ref{measure.from.frequency}) applies, let $P$ be any patch of diameter $L_P$.
+To see that equation (\ref{measure.from.frequency}) applies, let $P$ be any patch and call its diameter $L_P$.
 Since the fusion rule is van Hove, we can pick an $n$ large enough that the fraction of each $n$-supertile within $L_P$ of the boundary is so small that $P$ patterns appearing in this region can only contribute $\epsilon$ or less to the frequency of $P$'s in a union of $n$-supertiles.

 To count the number of $P$'s in a large ball $A_m$ around the origin, we must count the number of $P$'s in each $n$-supertile contained in that ball, plus the number of $P$'s that straddle two of more $n$-supertiles, plus the $P$'s in an $n$-supertile that is only partially in the ball.
 As a fraction of the whole, the third set goes to zero as $m \to \infty$ and the second goes to zero as $n \to \infty$.
 Thus $\#(P \text{ in } A_m \cap \T) = \sum_{i = 1}^{j_n} \#(P \text{ in } P_n(i)) \#(P_n(i) \text{ in } A_m) + $ boundary occurrences.
 Dividing by $Vol(A_m)$ and taking limits, first as $m \to \infty$ and then as $n \to\infty$, gives the identity